 Nam June Paik’s experimental, innovative, yet playful work has had a profound influence on today’s art and culture.
 He pioneered the use of TV and video in art and coined the phrase ‘electronic superhighway’ to predict the future of communication in the internet age.

-This major retrospective will be a mesmerising riot of sounds and sights, reflecting Paik’s vision of a multidisciplinary future.
-It will feature work from throughout his five-decade career – from robots made from old TV screens, to his innovative video works and all-encompassing room-sized installations such as the dazzling Sistine Chapel 1993.
+This major exhibition will be a mesmerising riot of sights and sounds.
+It brings together over 200 works from throughout his five-decade career – from robots made from old TV screens, to his innovative video works and all-encompassing room-sized installations such as the dazzling Sistine Chapel 1993.

 Organised by Tate Modern and San Francisco Museum of Modern Art.

 Nam June Paik: The Future is Now is presented in The Eyal Ofer Galleries.